-Andreina Bloom Parisi-Amon, Coursera Teaching and Learning Team Manager, presented on lessons learned at Coursera.
+Andreina Bloom Parisi-Amon, Coursera Teaching and Learning Team Manager, presented on lessons learned at Coursera and how to create better learning experiences.
 This presentation contained a number of key points.
 I recommend that you watch the recording and view my notes.

 Because of the number of courses and the number of learners, Coursera has been able to analyze the data and determine what makes a good learning experience.
 According to Coursera, the majority of learners took courses to help their careers, others used Coursera to pursue academic goals.